ZoneMinder/zoneminder/docs/faq.rst

 These changes will now also be set the next time your machine is restarted.

-Versions 1.24.x of ZoneMinder also allows you to use an alternate method of shared memory allocation, [http://en.wikipedia.org/wiki/Mmap mapped memory].
+Versions 1.24.x of ZoneMinder also allows you to use an alternate method of shared memory allocation, `Mmap mapped memory <http://en.wikipedia.org/wiki/Mmap>`__ .
 This requires less configuration and can be simpler to use.
 Mapped memory allows you to use a special type of file as the placeholder for your memory and this file is 'mapped' into memory space for easy and fast access.

 To enable mapped memory in ZoneMinder you need add add the --enable--mmap=yes switch to your configure line.
 By default mapped memory files are created in /dev/shm which on most distributions is a dedicated pseudo-partition containing memory formatted as a filesystem.
 If your system uses a different path then this can be changed in ZoneMinder in Options->paths->PATH_MAP.
-It uses a filesystem type called [http://en.wikipedia.org/wiki/Tmpfs tmpfs].
-If you type 'df -h' you should see this area and the size of memory it currently allows.
+It uses a filesystem type called `tmpfs <http://en.wikipedia.org/wiki/Tmpfs>`__.
+If you type ``df -h`` you should see this area and the size of memory it currently allows.
 To increase size for tmpfs you need to edit /etc/default/tmpfs.
 Search for:
 ``SHM_SIZE=128M``
 and change to something like
 ``SHM_SIZE=1G``